Over 2,500 special economic zones operational in BRICS — Putin

 KAZAN, October 23. /TASS/.
-There are more than 2,500 special economic zones operating within the BRICS nations, and their collaboration should be intensified, Russian President Vladimir Putin stated at the BRICS Summit.
+More than 2,500 special economic zones operating within the BRICS nations, and their collaboration should be intensified, Russian President Vladimir Putin stated at the BRICS Summit.

 "More than two thousand five hundred special economic zones are currently functioning across BRICS," the Russian leader noted.